-Data from 226 tall towers have been included so far in the Tall Tower Raw Dataset (although it is expected to enlarge this dataset by adding new observations, especially in the European continent).
-The heights, instrumentation and length of records of these structures is quite diverse, depending on the purpose they were designed for.
-On the one hand, masts placed in historical observatories (i.e. often having more than 20 years of data) tend to be short, ranging between 20 and 50 meters of height above ground.
+Data from 222 tall towers have been included so far in the Tall Tower Raw Dataset (although it is expected to enlarge this dataset by adding new observations, especially in the European continent).
+The heights, instrumentation, and length of records of these structures is quite diverse and depends on the purpose they were designed for.
+On the one hand, masts placed in historical observatories (i.e., often having more than 20 years of data) tend to be short, ranging between 20 and 50 meters of height above ground.
 On the other hand, modern towers often reach 100 to 200 meters of height, and exceptionally up to 400 meters.
-The period of record of the 226 time series is depicted in Figure 4.
+The period of record of the 222 time series is depicted in Figure 4.
 Although some records reach 37 years of length, most of the time series do not span more than 20 years.
-Nevertheless, several of these masts have been recently installed and measurements are currently ongoing.
-Regarding the location of the towers, 80% of them are found inland whilst the other 20% are placed offshore.
+Nevertheless, several of these masts have been recently installed, and measurements are currently ongoing.
+The resolution of data ranges from 10-minute observations to hourly data.
+Regarding the location of the towers, 80% of them are found inland while the other 20% are placed offshore.
+The main characteristics of the tall towers are specified in their metadata, which has been uniformed for all the sites even though the original information is sometimes sparse or even missing.